-The convenience of an automatic irrigation system comes at a price.
+The convenience of an automatic irrigation system comes at a cost, though.
 Installing sprinklers can get expensive, especially since they’ll send your water bill through the roof.
+The average price of a sprinkler system ranges from $2,539 to $4,773.
 The good news is they’ll pay you back in their own way by increasing your home’s property value.

 FAQ About Low-Maintenance Landscaping in Portland